Jump to section

 Podcasts are available for anyone to download, but they’re usually geared to a particular type of listener.
 Most podcast hosts take a very personal and conversational tone.
 You may want to look for a show geared towards people like you — whether that’s by demographic, industry, or experience.

-Because the conversations on podcasts are often anchored in personal experiences, the host (or guest) may discuss sensitive topics candidly.
+Because the conversations on podcasts are often anchored in personal experiences, the host (or guest) may have courageous conversations or discuss sensitive topics candidly.
 This might include body image issues, addiction and recovery, self-harm, domestic violence, and/or suicidal ideation.

 If these mental health topics are sensitive for you, you may want to avoid podcasts that discuss them frequently.